Chicago III: Recording and production

 The album was produced by James William Guercio, who was Chicago's producer for its first eleven albums.
 This album was mixed and released in both stereo and quadraphonic.
 In 2002, Chicago III was remastered and reissued on one CD by Rhino Records.

 Artwork and packaging

-The album cover design is titled "Tattered Flag" on the band's web site.
+The album cover design is titled "Tattered Flag" on the band's website.
 Included with the album was a poster of the band dressed in the uniforms of America's wars, standing in front of a field of crosses, representing those who had died in the still ongoing Vietnam War.
 It also gave the number of casualties from each war up until the time of the album's release.